Definition of

 A quantity is a number of units or a portion of a magnitude.

-From the Latin quantitas , the quantity is the portion of a magnitude or a certain number of units .
-For example: "We need a larger amount of money to move" , "Please don't serve me so much food , because then I have to go back to the office" , "I think that in this World Cup, we are going to have a good number of scares in each match" , "That amount is more than enough to satisfy anyone" .
+From the Latin quantitas , quantity is the portion of a magnitude or a certain number of units .
+For example: “We need a larger amount of money to move,” “Please don't serve me so much food , then I have to go back to the office,” “I think that in this World Cup, we are going to spend a good amount of time.” scares in every game” , “That amount is more than enough to satisfy anyone” .

 Quantities are expressed in different ways depending on the magnitude in question.
-A weight quantity can be expressed in grams ( “I'm not going to carry a lot of textured soy: two hundred grams is enough” ), while a length quantity can be expressed in kilometers ( “You still have a good number of kilometers to go before you reach the reservoir” ).
+A quantity of weight can be expressed in grams ( "I'm not going to carry a lot of textured soy: two hundred grams is enough for me" ), while a quantity of length can be expressed in kilometers ( "You still have a good number of kilometers to go." before reaching the reservoir.”

-Quantities can be homogeneous (when they are made up of objects of the same species), heterogeneous (composed of different species or substances), continuous (their parts cannot be separated) or discrete (their components are dispersed).
+Quantities can be homogeneous (when they are formed by objects of the same species), heterogeneous (composed of different species or substances), continuous (their parts cannot be separated) or discrete (their components are dispersed).

 Exact or estimated amount

-In some cases, the amount in question must be handled precisely to avoid inconveniences.
-If a person wants to buy a car, he will need a certain amount of money.
-If he does not have this amount, he will not be able to complete the transaction.
+In some cases, the amount in question must be handled exactly to avoid inconvenience.
+If a person wants to buy a car, they will need a certain amount of money.
+If you do not meet this amount, you will not be able to complete the operation.

-In other situations, however, the quantities may be estimated or subjective (such as the amount of salt in a recipe or the number of changes of clothes to take on a trip).
-These are situations in which the taste of each person comes into play, as well as a series of cultural issues, and any possibility is valid as long as it is accepted by the person considering it.
+In other situations, however, the quantities can be estimates or subjective (such as the amount of salt in a recipe or the number of clothes to take on a trip).
+These are situations in which each person's taste comes into play, as well as a series of cultural issues, and any possibility is valid as long as it is accepted by the person considering it.

-Popular sayings using this term include «quantity does not make quality » , with its variations, specific to each Spanish-speaking region.
-It is usually used in the sentimental plane (referring, for example, to the number of friends) as well as in the material plane ( «a quad-core processor does not necessarily offer better results than a two-core processor» ).
+Among the popular sayings that use this term is "quantity does not make quality / " , with its variations, typical of each Spanish-speaking region.
+It is usually used on a sentimental level (referring, for example, to the number of friends) as well as on a material level ( "a quad-core processor does not necessarily offer better results than a two-core processor" ).

 Balance